pedxyuyuko/ollama_honeypot/.kilocode/rules/memory-bank/tasks.md

 2. git commit
     - title and body (line break "\n" between title and body)
     - title should be simple phrase (verb + changes) & use emoji

+DO NOT OUTPUT A SUMMARY AFTER ``git commit``, AND JUST MARK TASK AS FINISHED